DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 #
 122 In UserSubmitted
 ### Checking For Script Whitelist File.
-* Whitelist File removed Mon Apr  1 00:20:18 MDT 2024
+* Whitelist File removed Tue Apr  2 00:20:18 MDT 2024
+### Pulling Domains From Individual Lists.
 122 In appleappstore
-### Pulling Domains From Individual Lists.
+122 In Backupbitlockerrecoverykey
 122 In dropbox
-122 In Backupbitlockerrecoverykey
+122 In BildDE
 122 In electronicarts
-122 In BildDE
 122 In github
 122 In DirectTV
+124 In Facebook
 124 In googlecontent
-122 In Facebook
+124 In Jackbox
 124 In googlemaps
-124 In Jackbox
+122 In MicrosoftOffice
 122 In googleplay
-122 In MicrosoftOffice
 122 In kickstarter
 122 In MicrosoftWebPages
 122 In Script
 122 In netflix
+124 In no-ip
 124 In Skype
-124 In no-ip
 114 In plex
 114 In Spotify
 122 In TargetsWeeklyAds